 ‘Sam’s Barrell’ Chardonnay and Pinot Noir take two of the six taps either side of a bar shared by the terrace and bistro, with the others left for a rotation of Victorian seasonal craft ales that explore territories usually unchartered in such an establishment.

 Sam Coverdale, the man behind the “Barrell”, Polperro and Many Little, is the winemaker.
 He stocks this cellar door with the produce of grapes grown only in Victoria or France, although there is an exception made for a Pinot Noir Rosé from the Canberra District (NSW) on Polperro’s signature label, Even Keel.
-The Rosé is so good it makes an appearance next to the Chicken liver parfait starter, as a jelly.
+The Rosé is so good that it often makes an appearance in the menu as a jelly.

 Many Little Bar & Dining is open Thursdays and Fridays (3pm - late), and Weekends from 12pm for lunch and dinner service.